htried/opioid-journalism/51683a4d5705501cd25b927086d2ec088354fc55/README.md

 ## Our Team
 ### Reporters
 <img src="html/drafts/img/hal_triedman.jpg" width="300"><br>
-Hal Triedman is a December 2020 graduate of Brown University, with degrees in Computer Science and History.
+Hal Triedman is a December 2020 graduate of Brown University, with degrees in computer science and history.
 This project was his first experience with data journalism and computer-aided reporting, and he hopes to pursue the intersection of CS and journalism further as he starts his career.
 <br><br>

 <img src="html/drafts/img/olivia_george.jpg" width="300"><br>